-If you want to see something added to your facility which might require funding, you’ll need to come up with a plan to show the lead decision-maker.
+If you want to see something added to your facility, something that requires funding, you’ll need to come up with a plan to show the lead decision-maker.

 Let’s say your teenage son asks you to buy him a car so he can go driving with his buddies.
 It’s probably not going to fly very well with you, especially if the little ball of Satan darling barely passed his test and has no job to pay for anything.

-That’s how I managed to pull in an 18 year old 1981 Ford Escort that was barely running as my first car.
+That’s how I managed to pull in my first car: an 18-year-old 1981 Ford Escort that was barely running.
 I drove it for three years and then sold it for more than I paid.
 BALLIN!!!

 #4: Network like a mad person

-Networking can be as simple talking about what you do and what they do.
+Networking can be as simple as asking questions about what they do and talking about what you do.
 I prefer forming personal relationships to collecting business cards, as the old tenet of “you work best with your friends” always holds true.

-Remember to check inside your club too.
-Club members can provide the best networking opportunities, even if it doesn’t mean new clients right away.
+You can start inside your own club.
+Members can provide the best networking opportunities, even if it doesn’t mean new clients right away.
 My realtor and I would talk about basketball and how LeBron would never be as good as Jordan.
 He got me some sweet properties to view, and we bought our house below list price, with no commission.
-His mom and sister start training with me too.
+His mom and sister started training with me too.

-Take a seminar with Todd Durkin, and you know what true energy looks like.
-The guy would put a cheer leader on crack to shame.
+Take a seminar with Todd Durkin, and you’ll know what true energy looks like.
+The guy would put a cheerleader on crack to shame.

 Energy doesn’t just happen, it has to be created.
-By being the one who creates it, you can infuse clients, get them better results, and make others around you work harder, making them want to work with you.
+By being the one who creates it, you can enthuse clients, get them better results, and make others around you work harder—which makes them want to work with you.